industrial-edge/jupyter-notebook-with-gpu/README.md

 To turn the TensorFlow-Jupyter image into an Industrial Edge app, a few specific tweaks are needed:

-- By default, Jupyter starts up with a random token which needs to be specified in the URL.
+- By default, Jupyter starts up with a random token which must be specified in the URL.
-This needs to be turned off by overriding the initial 'command' (we use command line arguments `--NotebookApp.token="" --NotebookApp.password=""`).
+This needs to be turned off by overriding the initial `command` (we use command line arguments `--NotebookApp.token="" --NotebookApp.password=""`).
 - We need an nginx config so that upon icon click, the Jupyter web page (under default port 8888) is opened:
 `[{"name":"jupyter-notebook-with-gpu","protocol":"HTTP","port":"8888","headers":"","rewriteTarget":"/jupyter-notebook-with-gpu"}]`.
 This makes the app available under URL prefix `tensorflow-jupyter-demo-app`, i.e., the Jupyter app is accessed under `http://<ied-url>/jupyter-notebook-with-gpu`.